Azzamean-zz/the-pantry/wp-content/plugins/flexible-checkout-fields/readme.txt

 If you are upgrading from the old WooCommerce Checkout Fields version (1.1, woocommerce-checkout-fields) make sure to completely delete the old version first.
 Your settings will be kept.
 If you install the new version without deleting the old one you may break your WordPress installation.

 == Changelog ==

+= 2.5.6 - 2020-09-23 =
+* Added notice of planned change of required PHP version to 7.0

+= 2.5.5 - 2020-09-17 =
+* Fixed placeholder option for Radio and Multi-select field

+= 2.5.4 - 2020-09-16 =
+* Added placeholder option for Select field (with empty value)

+= 2.5.3 - 2020-09-01 =
+* Fixed copying shipping details from billing details for same fields
+* Added support for WooCommerce 4.5

+= 2.5.2 - 2020-08-25 =
+* Fixed overwriting of field classes by WooCommerce locale

 = 2.5.1 - 2020-08-10 =
 * Added support for WordPress 5.5